German Conversation: Phrases, Tips and Resources to Get Talkin’

-Coming up with a utilitarian line that can be applied in many different circumstances is an easy cheat to adding flavor to your German conversation while still working with beginner skills.
+Coming up with a cool line that can be applied in many different situations is an easy way to add flavor to your conversational German while working with beginner skills.
 It can bring a spark to the dialogue and keep the party going, while still scoring mad points as a German speaker.

-One element of setting yourself up for a sprightly German chat is to have something to talk about.
-Whether it’s the Bundesliga, the weather or what bands are on the radio, preparing your opinion on something in German counts for some good legwork in getting ready to use the language.
+One way to set yourself up for a lively German conversation is to have something to talk about.
+Whether it’s the Bundesliga, the weather or what bands are on the radio, preparing your opinion on something in German is one more step in getting ready to use the language.

-My favorite way to stay up-to-date with news events is “Tagesschau in 100 Sekunden,” or in other words, the news in 100 seconds.
+My favorite way to stay up-to-date with news events is “Tagesschau in 100 Sekunden” (lit. “the news in 100 seconds”).
 You get all the major headlines for the day in a minute and a half, from politics to sports.
 Who said German efficiency isn’t a real thing?

-Although preparing for conversations you’re likely to have that day feels like studying (ok, it actually is), your efforts will be greatly rewarded in the quality of conversation you’ll have.
+Although preparing for the day’s conversations feels like studying (okay, it actually is), your efforts will be greatly rewarded in the quality of conversations you’ll have.
 If you’re going shopping, learn how to ask the store worker where the scarves are.